csharpfritz/BlazingPizzaWorkshop/docs/04-authentication.md

 var app = builder.Build();
 ```

+The files are available in [project checkpoint for Module 4](../modules/4-Authentication)

 Because we're using ASP.NET Identity, the server will issue an authentication cookie to the client app.

 For ASP.NET Identity, we have all the related components to orchestrate the authentication flow in the *BlazingPizza/Components/Account* folder.